Godfrey & Kahn's ERISA litigation team boasts some of Wisconsin's most experienced litigators and benefits professionals.

 - In another matter, we successfully resolved a case involving allegations that a service provider failed to properly value mutual fund shares held within the client's defined contribution retirement plan.
 In this case, we were able to achieve a favorable settlement through direct negotiation, prior to incurring substantial litigation costs.
 The settlement avoided protracted litigation with plan participants and beneficiaries.

-- Cash Balance Conversion – We are defending a pension plan and its sponsor in a class action alleging liability arising from the conversion of the plan to a cash balance plan.
-In this matter, the purported plaintiff class alleges that the plan was not properly converted and that the conversion violated anti-cutback and other ERISA requirements
+- Cash Balance Conversion – We defended a pension plan and its sponsor in a class action alleging liability arising from the conversion of the plan to a cash balance plan.
+In this matter, the purported plaintiff class alleged that the plan was not properly converted and that the conversion violated anti-cutback and other ERISA requirements.

 - Breach of Fiduciary Duty

 - In a precedent victory, we successfully defended a defined benefit plan and its sponsor in a suit alleging breach of fiduciary duty related to the payment of lump sum distributions to plan participants.
 In this case, the plaintiffs alleged that the plan terms improperly coerced them into taking their accrued benefit in the form of a lump sum, rather than as an annuity at normal retirement age.
 The court dismissed the plaintiffs' claims in their entirety, prior to class certification, and awarded our client its costs and fees pursuant to ERISA.
 The dismissal was affirmed on appeal by the U.S. Court of Appeals for the Seventh Circuit.